Starcity1/Vector-Library/Vector_Library/README.md

 **namespace: EZVector**

+**'vector3' Class**

 `class vector3(float x = 0, flaot y = 0, float z = 0)`

-**Vector3** is a representation of a 3D vector, the user can update its x, y, and z functions and can also call various functions contained in the class.
+**Vector3** is a representation of a 3D vector, the user can update its x, y, and z class attributes and can also call various functions contained in the class.
 It contains an x, y, z paramaters in the class constructor so the user can initialize a vector with specific float values.
 ```
 // Creates a 3D vector object of form <1, 2, 3>
 vector3 Vector(1, 2, 3);